Michael-ODonnell/node-app-backend/README.md

 ### Access container
 `docker exec -it web bash`
 `docker exec -it redis bash`
 `docker exec -it postgres bash`

+## To Do
+- Redis example of shared state.
+Create a simple queue and new worker process to consume.
+- DB abstraction.
+Hide pg behind a wrapper to more easily enable substitution
+- DB migration.
+Shell script to perform new migrations and update metadata table using adding email and password fields (using BCrypt) to the users table as an example.
+- Authenticated requests.
+Create a logged in endpoint that can only be accessed by authenticating the user.
+- Session persistence using Redis and JWT.
+- Terraform setup.

 ## Notes
 * Scripts in postgres/init.d get executed upon volume creation in alphabetical order
-* PGAdmin(https://www.pgadmin.org/) is a cross platform Web based UI for postgres
+* [PGAdmin](https://www.pgadmin.org/) is a cross platform Web based UI for postgres
-* RedisInsight(https://redislabs.com/redisinsight/) is similar for Redis
+* [RedisInsight](https://redislabs.com/redisinsight/) is similar for Redis